The Revelation of Jesus Christ:

 let’s review—the book of Revelation 9:1–21

-In Lesson 10 So the Four Angels Were Released, when the fifth trumpet sounds, the author of the bookof Revelation sees a star that has fallen from heaven to earth, unleashing the first woe.
+In Lesson 10 So the Four Angels Were Released, when the fifth trumpet sounds, the author of the book of Revelation sees a star that has fallen from heaven to earth, unleashing the first woe.
 This star has the key to the bottomless pit, which he opens.
 Locusts and smoke come from the pit to torture anyone not marked with the seal of God.
 The king of the bottomless pit is an angel named Abaddon or Apollyon.
 When the sixth trumpet sounds, the four angels bound at the river Euphrates are released to kill a third of humanity.
 Those not killed in the destruction unleashed by the six trumpets refuse to repent of their deeds or to give up worshiping idols.

 who does this powerful angel call to mind?

 In the tenth chapter in the book of Revelation, a mighty angel comes down from heaven.
 The author provides several strong clues about the identity of this heavenly figure who appears on the scene, so there’s really very little doubt about who it is that he’s intended to represent.
 Consider how many things suggest that the angel is Jesus Christ.
-Click on the image (far left) to enlarge Turning to God’s Word co-founder Tami Palladino’s illustration, which is on page 67 of The Revelation of Jesus Christ: The Faithful Witness.
+Click on the image (far right) to enlarge Turning to God’s Word co-founder Tami Palladino’s illustration, which is on page 67 of The Revelation of Jesus Christ: The Faithful Witness.
 The map locating all seven of the early churches that receive dictated letters from Jesus appears on page 69 and elsewhere in the study book; the map can be enlarged by clicking on it.

 an image that pairs safety & violence (59:53)